An interview with a clinical informatics expert about machine learning.

 I think that some people might assume complete automation when they hear “machine learning.”
 In reality, the association rules generated by machine learning still need to be reviewed by a clinical expert and further refined with clinical support.

-Final question – what are the limitations of machine learning?
+Final question – what are the limitations?

 While machine learning is great at discovering clinical associations within large datasets – that is, at a population level – it doesn’t tell you what’s happening for a given individual.
 We must keep in mind that each patient’s clinical situation is unique, and that a suspect rule should always include sufficient clinical indicators to support suspecting the condition.